REPS Monthly Statistics Updates

 Ongoing Developments

 In May 2024, the draft National Payments Strategy (NPS) 2024-2026 was released to the National Payments Council for review and feedback.
 Following the review, the strategy was updated and was presented to the Board of BPNG in September 2024.
 The Board advised to provide more detail on collaborating efforts with all stakeholders in BPNG, pricing models and clear plans for outsourcing REPS in the future.
-It is under review and presented to the Board in March 2025.
+It is under quality assurance and presented to the Board in third quarter of 2025.

 The scope for the REPS Phase-2 was agreed upon, with a focus on four (4) key areas over the next 12 months –